ZipCPU/zipcpu/README.md

 - The CPU makes heavy use of pipelining wherever and whenever it can.
 Hence, when using a pipelined memory core, loading two vaues in a row may cost only one clock more than just loading the one value.

 - The CPU has no interrupt vectors, but rather two register sets.
 On any interrupt, the CPU just switches from the user register set to the supervisor register set.
 This simplifies interrupt handling, since the CPU automatically saves, preserves, and restores the supervisor's context between enabling interrupts and receiving the next interrupt.
-An [interrupt peripheral](rtl/peripherals/icontrol.v) handles the combining of multiple interrupts into a single interrupt line.
+An optional [interrupt peripheral](rtl/peripherals/icontrol.v) may be used to combine multiple external interrupts into a single interrupt line.

 ## Getting Started